 Replace Your Lighting Fixtures

-Installing a dimmer switch will give you the option to create mood lighting based on the occasion; make it darker or brighter for any occasion.
+Installing a dimmer switch will allow you to create mood lighting based on the occasion; make it darker or brighter for any occasion.
 Dimmer switches are great for the kitchen, dining area, living room, and even the bedroom.

 No matter what you do, make sure you are using energy-efficient bulbs and fixtures in each room.
-A good LED bulb may seem expensive at $7, but can last up to 23 years and reduce your home energy consumption.
-Switching to energy-efficient lighting and appliances can also bump the overall value of your home by 1 to 3 percent.
+A good LED bulb may seem expensive at $7 but can last up to 23 years and reduce your home energy consumption.
+Switching to energy-efficient lighting and appliances can also bump your home’s overall value by 1 to 3 percent.

 Refinish Your Cabinets

 Brand-new kitchen cabinets can cost thousands of dollars.
-The cost to refinish them yourself is limited to the cost to buy the paint, supplies, and maybe some new handle fixtures and hinge hardware.
+The cost to refinish them yourself is limited to buying the paint, supplies, and maybe some new handle fixtures and hinge hardware.